“I’ve got a lot of addictions but not a lot of time so I’ve been going to polka-holics anonymous because they offer a two-step program”. mitchr

 The way your sentence is written, it’s saying parrots aren’t birds.
 It should say “other birds’ feathers.”
 PS: turacos are the only birds with an actual green pigment from what I’ve read.

-It’s interesting that you bring this up Kathy as it’s a fine line that we walk when talking about birds and parrots.
+Thank you Kathy, it’s interesting that you bring this up as it’s a fine line that we walk when talking about birds and parrots.
 Here’s the problem.

 We have hired agencies to help sell our bird food so they write ads selling “bird food.”
 The brilliant children writing these ads bring us lots of traffic but it is traffic for people seeking bird food for species like woodpeckers, the titmouse, cardinals and so forth.
 So yes we do make a distinction Kathy.